-- (a) Scrutiny Committees shall consider the following business: - i) Declarations of interest; - ii) Declarations of prohibited party whips; - iii) Receive questions on notice from, and provide answers to, the public (in accordance with 10(4) above); - iv) Consideration of any matter referred to the committee for a decision in relation to call in of a decision or other matters referred to the committee by members of the public and through the Councillor Call for Action and Local Crime and Disorder referral process; - v) Responses of the Cabinet to reports and requests of the Scrutiny Committee on a quarterly basis; - vi) Forthcoming items; - vii) The business otherwise set out on the agenda for the meeting; - viii Minutes of the last meeting. - (b) Where a Scrutiny Committee conducts reviews or considers other matters, the committee may invite individuals, representatives of key partner organisations or other outside bodies to attend and give evidence at committee meetings.
-The meetings of the committees will be conducted in accordance with the following principles: - that the review will be conducted fairly and all members of the committee will be given the opportunity to ask questions of participants, and to contribute and speak; - ii) that those assisting the committee by giving evidence will be treated with respect and courtesy; and - iii) that the review will be conducted so as to maximise the efficiency of the process. - (c) Following any review, a committee will prepare a report, for submission to the Cabinet and/or Council as appropriate and shall make its report and findings public.
+- (a) Scrutiny Committees shall consider the following business: - i) Declarations of interest; - ii) Declarations of prohibited party whips; - iii) Receive and consider Petitions in accordance with the Council's Petition Scheme - iv) Receive questions on notice from, and provide answers to, the public (in accordance with 10(4) above); - v) Consideration of any matter referred to the committee for a decision in relation to call in of a decision or other matters referred to the committee by members of the public and through the Councillor Call for Action and Local Crime and Disorder referral process; - vi) Responses of the Cabinet to reports and requests of the Scrutiny Committee on a quarterly basis; - vii) Forthcoming items; - viii) The business otherwise set out on the agenda for the meeting; - Ix) Minutes of the last meeting. - (b) Where a Scrutiny Committee conducts reviews or considers other matters, the committee may invite individuals, representatives of key partner organisations or other outside bodies to attend and give evidence at committee meetings.
+The meetings of the committees will be conducted in accordance with the following principles: - i) that the review will be conducted fairly and all members of the committee will be given the opportunity to ask questions of participants, and to contribute and speak; - ii) that those assisting the committee by giving evidence will be treated with respect and courtesy; and - iii) that the review will be conducted so as to maximise the efficiency of the process. - (c) Following any review, a committee will prepare a report, for submission to the Cabinet and/or Council as appropriate and shall make its report and findings public.